JoNilsson/libp2pchat/README.md

 The application works for two nodes on the same network or on different networks.
 Nodes that are behind *NAT*s on private network are able to communicate with each other because the application attempts to configure the router automatically using *UPnP* and also uses *AutoRelay* (TURN) to facilitate the connection between private nodes by discovering relay nodes and connecting to them.

-Note: Communcation between nodes on different private networks works only from *v1.1.0*.
+Communcation between nodes on different private networks is working from *v0.1.0-alpha*.

 ## Dependancies
 ### libp2p
-**libp2p** is a modular network stack library born out of The **IPFS Project**.
+**libp2p** is a modular networking stack library born out of The **IPFS Project**.
 **IllChat**'s P2P and GossipSub layers are built using the Go implementation of **libp2p**.

 [**go-libp2p Repository**](https://github.com/libp2p/go-libp2p)